Try These Local Favorites When You Visit Japan

 Sometimes it’s so satisfying that I forget to drink and just keep eating.

-order two or three items at a time, slowly.
+Order two or three items at a time, slowly.

 🐟 Simmered Fish (魚の煮付け)

-Rockfish (カサゴ) / Mebaru (メバル)
+Kasago (カサゴ) / Mebaru (メバル)

 This dish pairs beautifully with Japanese sake or authentic shochu.